Abdollah Entezam: Career: diplomacy and Sufism

-Negotiated the resumption of diplomatic relations with Britain and the oil contracts after Mossadegh.
+Negotiated the resumption of diplomatic relations with Britain and the oil contracts after Mosaddegh.

 Chairman of the board of directors and Managing Director of NIOC (National Iranian Oil Company) 1957-63.

 Dismissed by the Shah after the uprisings of 1963, for suggesting that the pace of reforms should be slowed down.

-Marvin Zonis wrote on this subject in The Political Elite of Iran. p63 Dealing with the counter elite.

-According to Zonis, Hossein Ala the court minister, called together a council of elite statesmen to convey their mounting concern to the Shah, in relation to the extreme response of the military to demonstrations against the arrest of Khomeini in June 1963.
+Marvin Zonis wrote in The Political Elite of Iran that in June 1963 Hossein Ala the court minister, called together a council of elite statesmen to convey their mounting concern to the Shah, in relation to the extreme response of the military to demonstrations against the arrest of Khomeini.

-People were demonstrating peacefully but the Shah had ordered troops to shoot and kill.
+People were demonstrating peacefully but Iranian troops had shot at the crowd and killed some people.

 The council of elite statesmen were: Ala himself, Abdollah Entezam, General Morteza Yazdanpanah, & Sardar Fakher Hekmat.

 After the four officials carried their foreboding to His Majesty, it was reported that the Shah was infuriated.
 Ala was relieved of his duties as minister of court, Yazdanpanah was dropped from the inspectorate, Hekmat was forbidden to campaign for the parliament & Entezam was retired from the National Iranian Oil Company and sent 'home'.

 Entezam then set up an ironmongery workshop from which he earned his living for the next 15 years.

 In 1978 the Shah realising his mistake begged him to return and accept the post of Prime Minister but it was too late.
 Entezam was too old and a revolution was well under way.
-There was nothing Entezam could do to dissuade the striking oil workers, despite the warm welcome that he received at the now in-turmoil oil company. p944 Raz e Bozorg.
+There was nothing Entezam could do to dissuade the striking oil workers, despite the warm welcome that he received at the now in-turmoil oil company.

 He advised the Shah to remain in the country and not flee to the West.
 Once again his advice was not heeded.

 Patronage and freemasonry

-According to Abbas Milani's book The Persian Sphinx, he was the mentor of the Prime Minister Amir-Abbas Hoveida who referred to him as arbab (the boss).
+According to Abbas Milani's The Persian Sphinx, he was the mentor of the Prime Minister Amir-Abbas Hoveida who referred to him as arbab (the boss).

 Milani said in The Persian Sphinx (page 115):

 "In the mid-1950s when the Shah began to demand absolute obedience from all those around him, and as a token of this submission expected everyone to kiss the royal hand at each audience, Entezam was one of very few people in government who refused to comply."

 He was also a Freemason, and in 1960, apparently at his behest, Hoveida (spelt Hoveyda by Milani) joined the Foroughi Lodge, newly created in 1960 with Entezam as its grand master.